luke4816/game-platformer/README.md

 - [Copyrights Disclaimer](#copyrights-disclaimer)

 # Context
 This game was created during an internship.
-It was used as a base to create a course to teach how to create a video game in JavaScript.
+It was used as a base for a course teaching how to create a video game in JavaScript.

 # Technologies
 This game is made in JavaScript thanks to the framework [Phaser](https://phaser.io/ "Phaser's Homepage").
 This game has a Docker image that uses the alpine version of [NGINX](https://www.nginx.com/ "NGINX's Homepage") as a web server.
 A Docker Compose file is also provided to allow this game to run in a Docker Compose environment or a Docker Swarm environment.